-Addiction in Saipan, Northern Mariana Islands
+Drug And Alcohol Addiction In Saipan, Northern Mariana Islands

-Drug Trafficking In and Out of Saipan
+Drug Trafficking In And Out Of Saipan

 Saipan is the principal island in the Northern Mariana Island chain, acting as the commonwealth’s capital and commercial center.
 Because of its central location, the island serves as a major trans-pacific travel route with daily sea freight forwarding and air passenger services arriving from the United States, Europe, and Asia.
 This international crossroad is ideal to drug traffickers, as it provides an easy route for illegal drugs to be smuggled into Hawaii, Guam, Federated States of Micronesia, and other areas of the United States by international drug syndicates from Hong Kong, Japan, and Russia.